 What to expect as an applicant

-- Commercial applications may require a risk assessment at the discretion of The City.
+- Commercial applications may require a risk assessment, at the discretion of The City.

-Sensitive uses in proximity to the railway corridor
+Sensitive uses in the rail proximity zone

-A sensitive use is a use that includes occupants who may be confined or less able to help themselves in an emergency, such as children, seniors or people with disabilities.
-These occupants are typically also more susceptible to noise and vibration impacts caused by freight rail operations.
+A sensitive use is a land use that includes occupants who may be confined or less able to help themselves in an emergency, such as children, seniors or people with disabilities.
+These occupants are typically more susceptible to noise and vibration impacts caused by freight rail operations.